officialprofile/DNA-representation/README.md

 |KX369547 |10769|84.660|-16.061| 86.170| 11371982| 60032538|-17116036 |...
 |HQ234498 |10269|75.171|-17.691| 77.224|  5137647| 31072416|  -1928373|...

-Naturally, instead of using data from GenBank, one can apply Dynamic Representation to one's own sequence or vector of sequences, e.g.
+Naturally, instead of using data from GenBank, one can apply implemented method to one's own sequence or vector of sequences, e.g.
 ```r
 seq <- 'ACCCTCGCGCCGCGATTCTACGGACCCTGAAAATG'
 dRep(seq)